Alliance Unbound: Plot summary

 Following on from the events in Alliance Rising at Alpha Station, Ross Monahan from Galway is taken aboard Finity's End as a trainee navigator by senior captain JR Neihart.
 Finity's End returns to Pell Station to gather signatures for the new Merchanter Alliance.
 While at Pell, contraband Earth goods are discovered, and it is suggested that the two merchant ships who have not signed the Alliance agreement may be collaborating with Earth Company.
 In an attempt to locate them, Finity's End jumps to Olympus Station, a mothballed Hinder star station.
 There they discover that the station is active and under Earth control.
-In dock are the two missing faster-than-light (FLT) merchant ships, Miriam B and Come Lately.
-Present is also an unknown sub-light pusher, and an unknown FLT ship with an unprecedented three-vane drive.
-(Note: FLT ships all have a drive with two vanes, which, when pulsed, generate gravity waves that create a field around the ship that pulls it into hyperspace.
-Earth Company had attempted to create a more powerful FLT drive with three vanes.)
+In dock are the two missing faster-than-light (FTL) merchant ships, Miriam B and Come Lately.
+Present is also an unknown sub-light pusher, and an unknown FTL ship with an unprecedented three-vane drive.
+(Note: FTL ships all have a drive with two vanes, which, when pulsed, generate gravity waves that create a field around the ship that pulls it into hyperspace.
+Earth Company had attempted to create a more powerful FTL drive with three vanes.)
 The pusher is revealed to be named Wellington, and the three-vaned ship Shalleen.
 Both ships were built at Earth, and Shalleen, which had not been tested, had been pushed to Olympus by Wellington.

 Finity's End docks at Olympus and JR Neihart leads a delegation to the station to urge the two merchant captains to join the Alliance.
 He also wants to enquire about the contraband Earth goods found at Pell.
 He receives a hostile response from the other captains, particularly captain Lee from Wellington.
 Realizing the futility of further discussions, the delegation leaves to return to their ship.
 But they are ambushed by Earth Company enforcers from Wellington who are attempting to commandeer Finity's End.
 Two Finity's End personnel are killed, but the captain and the rest of the team return safely to their ship.
 Finity's End quickly undocks, disrupting Olympus's stability, and fires upon Wellington, destroying her engines.
 Miriam B and Come Lately undock and jump out of the system.
 Shalleen also undocks and attempts to jump using her untested tri-vane system, but it is unclear whether she succeeded.
 Ross, who has an ability to "hear" and "feel" stars, theorizes that while Shalleen has disappeared, she has not left the system.
 Data collected on Shalleens movements suggest that when the ship entered hyperspace, her systems immediately overloaded and she fell back into realspace, but not entirely as physical matter.